modular-component/website/docs/reference.md

 :::ref
 This type takes a stage provider function and extracts its parameters.

+#### When to use it

 Use it to build your [registration type information](./usage/writing-custom-stages.md#providing-a-type-for-registering-the-stage).
+It will automatically infer the parameters taken by your stage function provider.

 <details>
 <summary>Reveal type</summary>